 In order to meaningfully and repeatable demonstrate the performance of a compression algorithm, a public kinetic signal corpus must be selected.
 For this study, the Human Gait Database [Chereshnev] is used.
 HuGaDb is a public dataset of six-axis IMU signals collected from six different body segments of 18 healthy subjects performing 12 different movement activities.
 This database was selected because it allowed the comparison of compression techniques across body segment, subject, and activity in addition to sensor modality.
 The data collected from three random subjects was designated as training data, and only data from the remaining 15 subjects was used in our results.

-Eight lossless compression techniques are selected and compared in this study.
+Eight lossless compression techniques were selected and compared in this study.
 The first six techniques which fall under polynomial regression, are taken from the field of audio compression.
 The last two techniques are learned linear predictors derived from training data which considers past history, and the past history of other streams respectively.

 Comma separated value (CSV) is selected as the baseline size when computing compression ratio (CR).
 CR is computed by dividing the size of the CSV file by the size of the compressed file.
 In addition to CSV, two other traditional techniques are included for further context: ZIP compression, and efficient binary representation.
 All compression techniques are implemented as FIR filters using 16.16 fixed point computation.
 This guarantees stability and reversible operations.